whit3rabbit/zigcat/README.md

 - **Powerful modes**: Broker/chat relays, exec pipelines, zero-I/O port scanning.
 - **Observability**: Verbosity levels up to trace, hex dump logging, structured output files.
 - **Portable**: Runs on Linux, macOS, BSD, and Windows with small binaries.
+- **Platform-native I/O**: Leverages Linux `io_uring` when available (with epoll/poll fallbacks), and on Windows pairs IOCP with named pipe/Unix socket shims so the same CLI works everywhere.
+- **TLS backends**: Supports OpenSSL and wolfSSL (TLS only—wolfSSL builds currently disable DTLS/UDP) so you can match licensing and footprint needs.

 ## Building from source
 Prebuilt downloads live on the Releases page.
 If you prefer to compile locally, follow the detailed instructions in `BUILD.md`.